HBNetwork/python-decouple/README.rst

 * Django's DEBUG expects a boolean True or False.
 * Django's EMAIL_PORT expects an integer.
 * Django's ALLOWED_HOSTS expects a list of hostnames.
+* Django's SECURE_PROXY_SSL_HEADER expects a tuple with two elements, the name of the header to look for and the required value.

 To meet this need, the `config` function accepts a `cast` argument which receives any *callable*, that will be used to *transform* the string value